Manaslu Circuit Trek

 • First aid medicine with an oximeter to check your pulse and oxygen level while on the trek.

-• Trip achievement certificate after the successful trip completion.
+• Trip achievement certificate after the successful trek.

-• All government taxes and company service charges.
+• All the government taxes and company service charges.

 Trip Exclude